Dominic Raab: Britannia Unchained

 In September 2012 Raab co-authored the book Britannia Unchained.
-The book addressed issues of the national debt, state education, innovation and work ethic.
+The book addressed issues of the national debt, state education, innovation and work ethic, and asserted that in the opinion of its authors British workers were "the worst idlers in the world” due to their low productivity and a perceived aversion to hard work.

 Raab called for measures to cut regulation on start-up companies, expand vocational training, reduce childcare costs and lower marginal (income-focused) rates of taxation to "rediscover and reward the lost virtue of hard-work – a tried and tested route to individual success, a more prosperous economy and a fairer society."

 Writing on work ethic in The Daily Telegraph, Raab said that longer periods in education, earlier retirement, welfare dependency and high marginal rates of taxation had led to a situation where "(w)e have a smaller proportion of the workforce pedalling harder to sustain the rest – which is economically debilitating and socially divisive."

 Personal life

 Raab is married to Erika Rey, a Brazilian marketing executive who until 2020 worked for Google.
-They have two children, and live in Thames Ditton, Surrey.
+They live in Thames Ditton, Surrey, and have two children.

 Raab holds a black belt, third dan in karate.

 In October 2021, following the murder of Sir David Amess, Raab told ITV News that he had received three death threats in the previous two years.